cmu-sei/juneberry/docs/specs/dataset_configuration_specification.md

 ### root
 The branch within the data_root to be passed in as the root argument to the torchvision dataset class.

+### task_type
+This field describes what task the images in the dataset are intended for.
+Task types currently
+supported: "classification" or "objectDetection".

 ### train_kwargs
 A set of kwargs to be passed into the **training** instance, except for 'root', 'transform', and 'target_transform'.